 Screw-on filters

 The screw-on filters are screwed onto the thread in front of your lens.
 They do not require additional mounting accessories, just a threaded lens to screw in filters.
-This is of course not possible on a compact camera, but it is on a DSLR (Digital Single Lens Reflex Camera).
+This is, of course, not possible on a compact camera, but it is on a DSLR (Digital Single Lens Reflex Camera).

 The main advantage of these types of filters is that they prevent the leakage of light between the filter and the lens, a problem that sometimes exists with slot-in filters